March 20, 2026

 ver.di warning strikes in public transport

-The trade union ver.di is once again calling for nationwide warning strikes in local public transport on 27 and 28 February 2026.
+Until Monday (23rd of march) the trade union ver.di is once again calling for nationwide warning strikes in local public transport.
 There will be considerable restrictions on bus, underground and tram services.
 S-Bahn and regional trains are not affected by the strike action.
-The warning strikes will begin on Friday in the early hours of the morning and will end on Saturday night or Sunday night, depending on the region.

 Backgrounds